Frequently Asked Questions

 What if a death occurs away from my home town?

-We can arrange to have the remains transported and returned to our facility.
-You will need to contact our office immediately when the death occurs so we can make the necessary transportation arrangements.
+Notification of our office is all that is required so we can arrange to have your loved one taken into our care.
+You will need to contact our office immediately when the death occurs so we can begin to make necessary arrangements.